Released: 28th March 2005

 The same is also true of the music video; it’s a delicately stylised affair where six versions of Rachel Stevens cause mild havoc in a lavish house.
 Each of the six individual shots is spliced together to create the illusion of the video taking place across two levels in one giant open plan living space, which occasionally allows for some great interplay between the Rachels.
 The exchange of lettered scatter cushions to turn “LOVER” and “❤ACHE” into “OVER” and “RACHEL” is very clever.
 If you’ve ever questioned the appeal of those cushions then Negotiate With Love is where it started.
 And ended.
 There’s a calm busyness to the video, with lots to take in but nothing that dominates the overall flow.
 Although, if we had to pick a highlight, it would be – quite predictably – an exasperated Rachel trying to make a phone call and asking for the volume to be turned down.
 There’s no taking away from the fact that the aesthetic is well compiled and neatly presented.
 But there is a slight lack of wow factor, particularly when you had Kelly Clarkson completely trashing a house in Since U Been Gone around the same time.
 By comparison, Rachel Stevens’ efforts seem rather tepid.

 Whether this was the best choice of lead single is still highly debatable.
 As a minimal, polite put-down, the track captures the very essence of Rachel Stevens’ persona better than any other track she released.
 However, such is the degree of subtle restraint with which Negotiate With Love is executed, it makes little – if any – impact as a ‘comeback’.
 Instead, it functions much better in the context of the Come and Get It album as a whole.
 Commercially, there’s little doubt that So Good would have been a much stronger statement of intent, but it’s difficult to know where else Negotiate With Love would have fitted into the album campaign if not as the first single.
-So, we’d err towards it being the right choice, albeit with the plethora of ifs, buts and maybes that have been tossed around the internet during the last two decades (and no doubt will continue for many years to come).
+So, it’s not irrational to err towards this as being the right choice, albeit with the plethora of ifs, buts and maybes that have been tossed around the internet during the last two decades (and no doubt will continue for many years to come).

 Having nicely recovered from the slight hiccup of Funky Dory (the single) to score two further top three hits, there was little reason at this point to think that Negotiate With Love wouldn’t keep up the momentum and perform similarly.
 And while we’re loathed to call a #10 a disaster, it really did feel like one.
 Even though it was a reasonably busy chart week – including singles from Kylie Minogue and Mariah Carey – this was still a high-profile new release, and the expectation was that Rachel Stevens would have fared better.
 It certainly wouldn’t be the last time in 2005 that fans and critics alike were left blindsided by the sudden slump in her commercial fortune.
 In the meantime, however, we were left to cling to the hope that this was a momentary blip.
 Perhaps Negotiate With Love, while brilliantly bold, was a little too avant-garde for the mainstream.